Divide-By-0/blog/content/posts/zk.md

 math: true
 ---

 When entering the ZK space, it's easy to be overwhelmed.
 Everyone is shilling their own protocol, and there are a ton of different proving standards and papers coming out every day.
 Folks often have similar questions on how to think about different ideas and protocols security, efficiency, and tradeoff wise.
-Unfortunately, often technologies take off with extremely misunderstood security guarantees or undisclosed "gotchas".
-I will summarize how I am currently thinking about the space of ZK tech, especially as we make decisions for what to prioritize for our own code and protocols.
+Unfortunately, its very hard to quickly distinguish what is worth investing into, and all of the precise security guarantees or undisclosed "gotchas".
+I will summarize how I am personally currently thinking about the space of ZK tech, especially as we make decisions for what to prioritize for our own code and protocols.
 I am not perfectly versed in all of the tradeoffs of all of the recent ideas, but this will be a live doc updated as I read and learn more, and folks comment corrections.

-This is NOT an indictment of the protocols I don't highlight or cover favorably, nor does this represent the opinions of anyone I cite or credit (they are my interpretations only).
-I am aiming to make an intellectually honest survey, and so if I misunderstand something, please tell me ([telegram](https://t.me/yush_g), [twitter](https://twitter.com/yush_g)) -- I am very open to continual changes and improvements.
+This is NOT an indictment of the ideas/protocols I don't highlight or cover favorably, nor does this represent the opinions of anyone I cite or credit (they are my interpretations only).
+I am aiming to make an intellectually honest survey, and so if I misunderstand something, please tell me ([telegram](https://t.me/yush_g), [twitter](https://twitter.com/yush_g)) -- I am very open to continual changes and improvements, especially as the space and this tech rapidly evolves.

 ## ZK Proving Languages and Stacks
 Two thorough benchmarks for server-based ZK proof stacks are [Celer's benchmarking](https://blog.celer.network/2023/08/04/the-pantheon-of-zero-knowledge-proof-development-frameworks/) and [Modulus Labs' graphs](https://medium.com/@ModulusLabs/chapter-5-the-cost-of-intelligence-da26dbf93307).
 Together, they paint a very clear picture of the tradeoffs.
 I've summarized some here as well.